The missing radial velocities of Gaia: a catalogue of Bayesian estimates for DR3: DR3 Model

 We perform an 80/20 split on the 6D set to give training and test sets with 26\,922\,439 and 6\,730\,610 stars respectively.
-We further apply a series of quality cuts to the training set alone, retaining stars for which: \begin{enumerate} \item Radial velocity uncertainty $< 8.5$~km/s. \item Uncertainty in both proper motions $< 0.07$~mas/yr. \item Fractional uncertainty in distance (estimated as the standard deviation of the 10 distance samples divided by the mean distance sample) $< 5$\%. \item $f > 0.5$, where $f$ is the `astrometric fidelity' (an estimate of the quality of a given astrometric solution) as tabulated by \citet{Rybizki2022}. \end{enumerate} Following these cuts, 16\,243\,507 stars remain in the training set.
+We further apply a series of quality cuts to the training set alone, retaining stars for which: \begin{enumerate} \item Radial velocity uncertainty $< 8.5$~km/s. \item Uncertainty in both proper motions $< 0.07$~mas/yr. \item Fractional uncertainty in distance (estimated as the standard deviation of the 10 distance samples divided by the mean distance sample) $< 5$\%. \item $f > 0.5$, where $f$ is the `astrometric fidelity' (an estimate of the quality of a given astrometric solution) as tabulated by \citet{Rybizki2022}. \end{enumerate} Naturally, some of the stars discarded will have reliable measurements which are nevertheless imprecise (e.g., stars which satisfy the last criterion but fail one of the first three).
+Despite their large uncertainties, such stars would still contain information about the stellar phase space distribution which could further inform our model.
+Indeed, we shall see later that the cuts restrict the training set to relatively nearby stars, which in turn restricts the range of distances within which our predictions are reliable.
+However, as discussed in \citetalias{PaperI}, our method for dealing with measurement uncertainties on the training data (resampling on each training epoch) is only robust when these uncertainties are sufficiently small.
+A more sophisticated treatment of these uncertainties could allow more of the training set to be retained, but we leave the implementation of such a technique for future versions of our model.

+Following the cuts, 16\,243\,507 stars remain in the training set.
 We use these stars to train the model (Sec.~\ref{S:DR3Model:Training}), while the test set remains entirely unseen throughout the training and is subsequently used to validate the trained model (Sec.~\ref{S:6DValidation}).

 Figure~\ref{F:TrainingSetExtent} plots the spatial distribution of the training set in three histograms in Galactocentric Cartesian co-ordinates $(X, Y, Z)$, adopting a right-handed system in which the Sun is at $(-8.122, 0, 0.0208)$~kpc \citep{GRAVITY2018, Bennett2019}, as indicated by the vertical lines in the figure.
 Within the disc-plane, 50/90/99\% of stars in the training set lie within distances $\sqrt{(X - X_\odot)^2 + Y^2}=0.9/2.4/3.9$~kpc, while perpendicular to the disc-plane 50/90/99\% of stars lie within distances $|Z-Z_\odot|=0.2/0.6/1.4$~kpc.
 These bounding distances would be larger in the absence of the quality cuts made above, which have restricted the training set to the more precise measurements obtained from nearer stars.
 The spatial limits of our training set are worth bearing in mind when utilising our catalogued predictions: predictions for stars well beyond the range of the training set will necessarily result from a degree of uncertain extrapolation; we explore this further in Sec.~\ref{S:6DValidation}.